 I’ve learned much through my various leadership experiences.
-My 25 years of coaching have helped me lead young people toward excellence and integrity.
+My 27 years of coaching have helped me lead young people toward excellence and integrity.
 I’ve coached for three school districts.
 I see their struggles and believe most of our public educators have a heart to do what’s best for our kids.
 I also believe that, ultimately, parents need to be the overseers of their child’s education and I support the variety of educational opportunities available to them in this day and age.
 That includes public, charter and private schools, online education and home schooling.

 My nearly 29 years as a pastor involved me in many lives.
 Their experiences and difficulties were varied.
-Teaching, counseling, consoling and leading them in times of great joy and, at times, heart-breaking tragedy impacted me greatly, but also brought great satisfaction.
+Teaching, counseling, consoling and leading them in times of great joy and, at times, heart-breaking tragedy.
+All this impacted me greatly, but also brought great satisfaction.
 In that experience I’ve dealt with the criminal justice system, counseling services, state regulatory agencies and the medical industry.
 During those years, I also watched as hurtful regulations devastated the timber industry and my friends lost jobs.
 I saw manufacturing leave the community because of regulation, power costs and subsidized foreign competition.

 I’ve been blessed with much.
 With that comes much responsibility.
 As a state, we’ve been blessed and we have important responsibilities.
 Of great importance is our responsibility to protect the right of individuals to life, liberty and the pursuit of happiness.
 The most vulnerable of our society often are not experiencing that.
 I believe it is our responsibility to protect the unborn, the sick and the aged and I would oppose measures that do not look out for them.
 Our children are also vulnerable and I would support measures that would truly enhance their protection from illicit drugs, physical and sexual abuse, and the violence that seems to be growing around us.
 At the same time I would oppose measures that would damage the family, the backbone of a strong society.